 Coupons To Keep Your Budget Under Control:

 Looking to take a trip to Lebanon but can’t afford it currently?
-There’s a myriad of cool budget-travel websites like http://wiseinvesting.org/ that’ll have deals on flight and hotels.
+There’s a myriad of cool budget-travel websites available that have hotel promo codes like http://wiseinvesting.org/ that’ll have deals on flight and hotels.

 Our Top Picks For Beirut Hotels:

 For instance, the Golden Tulip Hotel de Ville, a 4-star rated boutique property, offers such amenities as cable TV, a desk, phone, DVD player, hair dryer, high-speed Internet access, housekeeping services, in-room massage, iron and ironing board, microwave and mini bar.
 You’re also provided with a robe and slippers for your comfort too.
 Only 2 ½ miles to the center of downtown Beirut, the hotel is close to other major attractions such as the Beiteddine Palace, a magnificent example of 19th century Lebanese architecture, which lies just beyond the city, and the Horsh Beirut, a pine forest on the outer fringe of Beirut, that is a “must-see” for nature lovers.

 For five-star accommodations, you’ll, no doubt, like Le Royal Hotel in Beirut.
 Choose its Royal Blue Suite, which is decorated in Asian styling and is located on the top floor of the complex.
 For around $8,000 per night U.S., you’re offered a comprehensive view of the Mediterranean, marble bath with separate shower, Jacuzzi with the same breathtaking view, two living rooms, equipped bar complete with butler services, dining room, fully equipped kitchen, outside balconies to enjoy the temperate climate, satellite and interactive TV, safe box and Internet access.